dyeoman2/hackathon/docs/SENTRY_SETUP.md

 ## What's Included

-Your TanStack Start template comes with a complete Sentry integration that includes:
+The hackathon platform comes with a complete Sentry integration that includes:

 - **Error Monitoring**: Automatic capture of unhandled errors and exceptions
 - **Performance Tracing**: TanStack Router navigation tracing and custom spans